Manhattan Child Support Lawyer

 Regardless of your and your ex-spouse’s combined income, our team is prepared to aggressively advocate for your interests.
-We will walk you through what your support arrangement might look like and develop a strategy for how we will obtain the best possible result.
+Our Manhattan child support attorneys will walk you through what your support arrangement might look like and develop a strategy for how we will obtain the best possible result.

 “I have had the pleasure of contacting Janice for advice.
 She was kind, professional and wise in her legal guidance.” - Moshe R.

 How Long Do Child Support Arrangements Last in New York?

 Though child custody and visitation arrangements terminate when children turn 18, most child support orders will remain in place until children turn 21.
 Child support arrangements will only end early under specific circumstances.

 Changes to existing child support orders can be sought if there has been a substantial change in circumstances.
 Someone may request a modification if they have lost income or have suffered an unavoidable increase in expenses, for example.
 These requests can become problematic if they interfere with the custodial parent’s ability to adequately provide for the child or children.